 Do not take this medication if you are allergic to oxcarbazepine or to a similar medicine called carbamazepine (Carbatrol, Tegretol).

 Oxcarbazepine can reduce the sodium in your body to dangerously low levels, which can cause a life-threatening electrolyte imbalance.
-Contact your doctor right away if you have nausea, vomiting, weakness, thirst, loss of appetite, headache, confusion, hallucinations, muscle pain or weakness, and/or increased or more severe seizures.
+Contact your doctor right away if you have nausea with vomiting, weakness, headache, confusion, mood changes, and/or increased or more severe seizures.

 Call your doctor at once if you have any new or worsening symptoms such as: mood or behavior changes, depression, anxiety, or if you feel agitated, hostile, restless, hyperactive (mentally or physically), or have thoughts about suicide or hurting yourself.

 There are many other medicines that can interact with oxcarbazepine.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.
 Keep a list with you of all the medicines you use and show this list to any doctor or other healthcare provider who treats you.